-Based on my experience and familiarity with population centers (Duke, Cornell, Wisconsin, North Carolina, and others), I had a pretty good understanding of what needed to be done: formalize the graduate curriculum, start up a weekly seminar series, rebuilding the physical resources (library, computer room), reach out to faculty members with latent interests in demography, and search for external funds to support CSDE initiatives.
+When I arrived at the University of Washington in 1987, I had a general plan to rejuvenate CSDE, including the graduate curriculum in demography, starting up a weekly seminar series, rebuilding the physical resources (library, computer room), reach out to faculty members with latent interests in demography, and search for external funds to support CSDE initiatives.
 I also had strong beliefs about the importance of shared leadership.
-At Duke and Cornell, the population center directors pretty much had permanent appointments and made most decisions, including how to spend funds.
-I believed (and still do) that creating a participatory and intellectual community of faculty members based on shared values and interdependence was the essential for the success of interdisciplinary centers.
+At Duke and Cornell, the population center directorships were virtually career-long appointments.
+I believed (and still do) that creating a participatory and intellectual community of faculty members based on shared values and interdependence was essential for the success of interdisciplinary centers.
 My plan was to serve as director for five years, create a democratic governance structure, and then pass the baton.
 In my first meeting with CSDE faculty, these ideas were warmed received by new colleagues, and I started to work.